3b1b/3Blue1Brown.com/content/lessons/2016/inscribed-rectangle-problem/index.md

   choice3="(2, 6, 6)"
   choice4="(2, 6, 2)"
   correct=2
+  explanation="The midpoint is (1, 3), and the points are a distance of 2 apart, so the z coordinate is 2.
+That means the final point in 3D space is (1, 3, 2)."
 >}}

 Notice how the 3D surface ends up perfectly touching the 2D loop, rather than hovering above it in 3D space or something like that.
 This will actually be important later, so let’s think about why it happens.

+{{< pi-creature emotion="confused" text="Why does the surface hug the curve?" thought="true" >}}

 Consider what happens when we choose two points on the loop which are close together.
 As the pair of points on the loop gets closer and closer, the plotted point gets lower, since its height is by definition equal to the distance between the points.
 Also, the midpoint gets closer and closer to the loop as the points approach each other.